-- Estimated product returns Revenue from product sales is recognized net of estimated sales discounts, credits, returns, rebates and allowances.
-The return allowance is determined - based on an analysis of the historical rate of returns, industry return data, and current market conditions, which is applied directly against sales. - Impairment of non-financial assets The Company assesses impairment at each reporting date by evaluating conditions specific to the Company that may lead to asset impairment.
-The recoverable amount of an asset or a cash-generating unit ("CGU") is determined using the greater of fair value less costs to sell and value in use which requires the use of various judgments, estimates, and assumptions. - Useful life of intangible assets The Company estimates the useful life used to amortize intangible assets which relates to the expected future performance of the assets acquired based on management estimate of the sales forecast. - Future purchase consideration In a business combination, the Company recognizes a contingent consideration at fair value at the acquisition date.
+] Estimated product returns - Revenue from product sales is recognized net of estimated sales discounts, credits, returns, rebates and allowances.
+The return allowance is determined based on an analysis of the historical rate of returns, industry return data, and current market conditions, which is applied directly against sales.
+1 Impairment of non-financial assets - The Company assesses impairment at each reporting date by evaluating conditions specific to the Company that may lead to asset impairment.
+The recoverable amount of an asset or a cash-generating unit ("CGU") is determined using the greater of fair value less costs to sell and value in use which requires the use of various judgments, estimates, and assumptions.
+1 Useful life of intangible assets - The Company estimates the useful life used to amortize intangible assets which relates to the expected future performance of the assets acquired based on management estimate of the sales forecast.
+[Future purchase consideration - In a business combination, the Company recognizes a contingent consideration at fair value at the acquisition date.
 Contingent consideration classified as an asset or liability that is a financial instrument and within the scope of IAS 39 Financial Instruments: Recognition and Measurement, is measured at fair value with changes in fair value recognized either in profit or loss, or as a change to other comprehensive income ("OCI").
 If the contingent consideration is not within the scope of IAS 39, it is measured at fair value in accordance with the appropriate IFRS.
-Contingent consideration that is classified as equity is not remeasured and subsequent settlement is accounted for within equity. - Contingent consideration from an asset acquisition is recognized when: the conditions associated with the contingency are met; the Company has a present legal or constructive obligation that can be estimated reliably; and it is probably that an outflow of economic benefits will be required to settle the obligation.
+Contingent consideration that is classified as equity is not re-measured and subsequent settlement is accounted for within equity.
+J Contingent consideration from an asset acquisition is recognized when: the conditions associated with the contingency are met; the Company has a present legal or constructive obligation that can be estimated reliably; and it is probably that an outflow of economic benefits will be required to settle the obligation. ii) Criti ical accounting judgments tion about critical judgments in applying accounting policies that have the most significant effect nized in the consolidated financial statements are, but are not limited to, the following: Deferred income taxes - judgments are made by management to determine the likelihood of whether deferred income tax assets at the end of the reporting period will be realized from future taxable earnings.
+To the extent that assumptions regarding future profitability change, there can be an increase or decrease in the amounts recognized in respect of deferred tax assets as well as the amounts recognized in profit or loss in the period in which the change occurs. Ţ Functional currency - The functional currency for the Company and each of the Company's subsidiaries is the currency of the primary economic environment in which the respective entity operates.
+The Company has determined the functional currency of each entity to be the Canadian dollar with the exception of Siyata Israel which has the functional currency of the US dollar.
+Such determination involves certain judgments to identify the primary economic environment.
+The Company reconsiders the functional currency of its subsidiaries if there is a change in events and/or conditions that determine the primary economic environment. ] Going concern - As disclosed in Note 1 to the consolidated financial statements.